The AP Interview: Ukraine’s Zelenskyy says the war with Russia is in a new phase as winter looms

 “There is not enough power to achieve the desired results faster.
 But this does not mean that we should give up, that we have to surrender,” Zelenskyy said.
 “We are confident in our actions.
 We fight for what is ours.”

+U.S. President Joe Biden’s administration wants to give more but faces resistance from Republican representatives in Congress, Kirby said.

+“And if we don’t get that support from Congress, the message it is going to send around the world about how much Ukraine matters and how much the United States and our leadership can deliver to our partners around the world is going to be loud and clear and deeply unfortunate,” Kirby said.

-There were some positive takeaways from the last few months, he said.
+Zelenskyy said there were some positive takeaways from the last few months.

 Ukraine managed to make incremental territorial gains against a better-armed and fortified enemy, Zelenskyy said.